-Patients typically present with proprioceptive loss, due to dorsal column involvement, which manifests as a sensory ataxia 1.
+Patients typically present with a proprioceptive loss, due to dorsal column involvement, which manifests as a sensory ataxia 1.

 MRI is the modality of choice for assessing suspected cases.